Leadership is necessary.

-In LGBT communities and elsewhere there is sometimes significant resistance to leadership and to leading.
+In LGBTQ communities and elsewhere there is sometimes significant resistance to leadership and to leading.
 Some associate leadership with authority, arrogance, or oppression.
 These associations can sometimes arise from past negative experiences with leadership and result in the attitude that we will “agree to disagree” or “just do your own thing.”
 But even when people cite examples where a group seemed to function just fine without leadership, one can usually find that behind the scenes there are people who quietly, persistently, steered the group toward success.

-To think about LGBT communities effectively, we have to be able consider the group as a big thing and the members of the group need to be viewed simultaneously as individuals.
+To think about LGBTQ communities effectively, we have to be able consider the group as a big thing and the members of the group need to be viewed simultaneously as individuals.
 Leaders must be able to hold both of these perspectives while considering where we’ve come from, what is happening now, and what is likely to happen in the future with or without planned action.

 While some argue that great leaders are just born that way, it is also widely agreed that solid leadership is also developed, supported, and cultivated.